oracle/terraform-provider-oci/website/docs/d/functions_application.html.markdown

 	* `is_policy_enabled` - Define if image signature verification policy is enabled for the application.
 	* `key_details` - A list of KMS key details.
 		* `kms_key_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm)s of the KMS key that will be used to verify the image signature.
+* `logging` - Set logging configuration for an application.
+This is only used if Service Logs for the application are enabled in the Oracle Cloud Infrastructure Logging service.
+	* `line_format` - Specify the format of log lines emitted by functions in this application.
 * `network_security_group_ids` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm)s of the Network Security Groups to add the application to.
 * `security_attributes` - Security attributes for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Oracle-ZPR": {"MaxEgressCount": {"value": "42", "mode": "enforce"}}}`
 * `shape` - Valid values are `GENERIC_X86`, `GENERIC_ARM` and `GENERIC_X86_ARM`.
 Default is `GENERIC_X86`.
 Setting this to `GENERIC_X86`, will run the functions in the application on X86 processor architecture.
 Setting this to `GENERIC_ARM`, will run the functions in the application on ARM processor architecture.
 When set to `GENERIC_X86_ARM`, functions in the application are run on either X86 or ARM processor architecture.
 Accepted values are: `GENERIC_X86`, `GENERIC_ARM`, `GENERIC_X86_ARM`